 (venv) $

-introduces two classes, namely Table
+pytabula introduces two classes, namely Table and MutableTable, as subclasses of Sequence and MutableSequence.

-, respectively.
+This implies that you can utilize Table and MutableTable in a manner similar to how you would use tuple and list, respectively.
 In this context, we'll exclusively showcase the enhancements made to this API.

 >>> # import